thejamesgore/ga-projects/GA-Project-1/README.md

 Space shooter is a sidescrolling shooting game inspired by the classic arcade games R-Type and Gradius.
 The objective is to reach the end of the game without taking any damage while trying to achieve the highest score by shooting enemy ships.

 This was the my first project from General Assembly's Software Engineering Immersive course.
-It was an individual project built in 7 days, and my first real-world practice with JavaScript beyond solving small simple puzzles.
+It was an individual project built in 7 days using vanilla JavaScript.

 Live version:
 https://thejamesgore.github.io/ga-projects/GA-Project-1/index.html